Multi Messenger Study of GRB 221009A with VHE Gamma-ray and Neutrino Afterglow from a Gaussian Structured Jet: VHE Afterglow from Gaussian Structured Jets

 To model the VHE afterglow of GRB~221009A, we consider an external forward-shock scenario in which the relativistic ejecta interact with a uniform interstellar medium (ISM).
 For the jet dynamics, we employ the Gaussian structured-jet framework of \citet{mondal2025follow}.
 This framework naturally accounts for the temporal evolution of the afterglow through SSC emission, the dominant radiation mechanism responsible for the observed sub-TeV photons.

 In the Gaussian structured jet model, jet energy per unit solid angle follows a Gaussian profile as \citep{lamb2017electromagnetic},

 where $\varepsilon_c$ is the jet kinetic energy per unit solid angle at the jet core, characterized by the total kinetic energy $E_{k}$ of the jet.
-The jet core angle $\theta_{c}$ shapes the jet structure and $\theta_{j}$ is the maximum jet half-opening angle (see Section-\ref{effect_strc_param} for details).
+The jet core angle $\theta_{c}$ shapes the jet structure, and $\theta_{j,max}$ is the maximum jet half-opening angle of the sharp-edge jet surface beyond which energy drops rapidly (see Section-\ref{effect_strc_param} for details).
+This angle does not have a significant impact on the total flux, since emission from low latitudes remains insignificant whenever the light curve lies above the detection threshold \citep{resmi2018low}.
 Along with the jet angular energy profile, jet initial velocity profile $\Gamma_{0}(\theta) \beta_{0}(\theta)$ also follows a Gaussian profile \citep{resmi2018low, mondal2025follow} as ---

 Here $\Gamma_{c} \beta_{c}=\eta_{c}$ is constant, where $\Gamma_c$ is jet core bulk Lorentz factor and $\beta_{c}$ is the normalized velocity of the jet along $\Gamma_c$.

 Figure \ref{fig:normalised_Eth_Gth} illustrates both the angular profile of the energy and the bulk Lorentz factor gradually decrease from the jet core outward $(\theta > \theta_{c})$.
 Furthermore, since we assume adiabatic blast wave evolution of the bulk Lorentz factor for ultra-relativistic ejecta $(\Gamma \beta >>1)$, the Blandford-McKee self-similar solution \citep{blandford1976fluid} provides the radial evolution of the total bulk Lorentz as $\Gamma(\theta, r)\,\beta(\theta, r) \propto \left( \frac{r}{r_{\mathrm{dec}}} \right)^{-3/2}$, for $r > r_{\mathrm{dec}}$.
 Here, $r$ is the radius of the blast wave from the center of explosion, $r_{dec}$ is the deceleration radius that can be obtained as $r_{\mathrm{dec}} = \left(3 \varepsilon_c / \eta_c^2 n_0 m_p c^2 \right)^{1/3}$ \citep{mondal2025follow}, with $n_0$ is number density of ambient medium, $m_p$ is the mass of proton, $c$ is velocity of light.